varingst/awesome-conky/README.md

 ```

 To make a canned widget, have the module return a constructor function
-that takes a table of options and returns a widget declaration:
+that takes a table of options and returns a widget declaration.
+The top
+of the file should contain a comment describing use and configuration.

 ```
+-- usage
+--[[
+  Description and instructions goes here
+--]]

 return function(options)
   -- apply options
   return {